0xDBFB7/ionprinter/documents/log/construction.md

-MAM with MBAM crosslinker is also recommended
+MAM with MBAM crosslinker is also recommended.
+This might be a good general plastic for casting.

+n n'-methylenebisacrylamide